ALTIBASE/Documents/Manuals/Altibase_7.1/eng/Utilities Manual.md

 #### **aku -p end**

-The command to terminate Pods.
+The command should be used when terminating Pods.
 It performs to stop Altibase replication and reset the replication information.

 <div align="left">
     <img src="media/Utilities/aku_p_end.jpg"></img>